Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [ ] It displays a single post.
 - [x] all of these answers

-#### Q2.Who owns the trademark for WordPress and WordCamp names and logos?
+#### Q2.
+Who owns the trademark for WordPress and WordCamp names and logos?

 - [x] WordPress Foundation (The WordPress Foundation owns and oversees the trademarks for the WordPress and WordCamp names and logos.)
 - [ ] WordPress.com